 When it comes down to comparing TCP to UDP, they each have their pros and cons which makes it integral to know the differences between them and when to use one over the other.
 Firstly, TCP is reliable as it manages message acknowledgment, resending data, and timing out to pause data transfers.
 This allows it to recognize if data is sent or not and then request for it to be sent again across the connection.
 Furthermore, this reliability is encapsulated further by the protocol sending each piece of data multiple times to ensure it is all received.
 On the other hand, UDP has no reliability as it has no means to acknowledge when a message is received.
 As such, is incapable of requesting data to be resent or timed out as well.

 As mentioned before, UDP is indeed useful but it’s not going to be a viable alternative to TCP or SCTP in every situation.
-Some scenarios in which it has definitely been applied to already is in the case of the DNS as the system prioritizes fast responses to the queries it receives.
-Applications which also rely on voice and video media also utilize the protocol as they require the data to be sent as close to real-time as possible.
-As such, these applications often make use of specific voice and video protocols to handle data loss which maybe experienced during use.
-This means applications such as Skype and Discord will utilize the protocol and even websites which focus on video media like YouTube and Twitch will also utilize it.
+One scenario in which it has definitely been applied already is in the case of the DNS as the system prioritizes fast responses to the queries it receives.
+Applications that also rely on voice and video media also utilize the protocol as they require the data to be sent as close to real-time as possible.
+As such, these applications often make use of specific voice and video protocols to handle data loss which may be experienced during use.
+This means applications such as Skype and Discord will utilize the protocol and even websites that focus on video media like YouTube and Twitch will also utilize it.
 Although it is rare, there are even some Virtual Private Networks (VPNs), such as OpenVPN, which will use the protocol while implementing their own solutions for error-checking and reliability at the application layer.

 Leave a comment